PoisotLab/ms_straight_lines/manuscript.md

 ## Normal approximation provides an analytic z-score

 Ecologists are often faced with the issue of comparing several networks.
-Often, they wish to know if the network they have is "unusual" relative to some expectation.
+A common question is whether a given network is "unusual" relative to some expectation.
 Traditionally these comparisons have been done by constructing a null distribution, which involves simulating random matrices [@FortBasc06;
 @BascJord03]; importantly, this approach assumes that (i) connectance is a fixed